giladturok/CleanCV/README.md

 ### CV/Resume Mode

-Switch between a comprehensive CV or a condensed resume:
+Switch between a comprehensive CV or a condensed resume at the top of `main.tex`:

 ```latex
 \cvtrue  % Full CV with all sections